shakfu/awesome-audio/python-in-music.md

 * [pyMIDI](https://sourceforge.net/projects/pymidi/) - Provides object oriented programmatic manipulation of MIDI streams.
 Using this framework, you can read MIDI files from disk, build new MIDI streams, process, or filter preexisting streams, and write your changes back to disk.
 If you install this package on a Linux platform with alsalib, you can take advantage of the ALSA kernel sequencer, which provides low latency scheduling and receiving of MIDI events.
 SWIG is required to compile the ALSA extension sequencer extension.
 Although OS-X and Windows provide similar sequencer facilities, the current version of the API does not yet support them.
 Some buggs are remaining in this package (for example when trying to delete a track), it has not been updated since 2006.
 This package is by Giles Hall.
 A sourceforge download.

-* [midi.py](http://groups.google.com/groups?hl=en&selm=3C0F67FE.96E7CAE8@alum.mit.edu) - (DEAD LINK) - Python MIDI classes: meaningful data structures that represent MIDI events and other objects.
-You can read MIDI files to create such objects, or generate a collection of objects and use them to write a MIDI file.

 * [MIDI.py](http://www.pjb.com.au/midi/MIDI.html) - This module offers functions: concatenate_scores(), grep(), merge_scores(), mix_scores(), midi2opus(), midi2score(), opus2midi(), opus2score(), play_score(), score2midi(), score2opus(), score2stats(), score_type(), segment(), timeshift() and to_millisecs().
 Uses Python3.
 There is a call-compatible Lua module.

 * [PMIDI](http://sourceforge.net/projects/uncassist) - The PMIDI library allows the generation of short MIDI sequences in Python code.The interface allows a programmer to specify songs, instruments, measures, and notes.
 Playback is handled by the Windows MIDI stream API so proper playback timing is handled by the OS rather than by client code.
 The library is especially useful for generating earcons.

-* [portmidizero](http://gitorious.org/portmidizero/mainline/trees/master) - portmidizero is a simple ctypes wrapper for PortMidi in pure Python.
+* [protomidi](https://github.com/ptone/protomidi) - portmidizero is a simple ctypes wrapper for PortMidi in pure Python.

 * [PyChoReLib](http://chordrecognizer.sourceforge.net/) - Python Chord Recognition Library.
 This is a library that implements the transformation from a list of notenames to a chord name.
 The system can be taught new chords by example: tell it that ['c', 'e', 'g'] is called a 'C' chord, and using its built-in music knowledge it immediately recognizes all major triads in all keys and all inversions/permutations.
 Comes with a real-time midi-input demo program (needs PyPortMidi).